jayvelayo/jayvelayo.github.io/_posts/2018-11-03-risenshine.markdown

 ## Message API

 With the MSP430 lacking its own wifi capabilities, the ESP8266 is used.
 Since the ESP8266 only has two GPIO, it can't perform as a standalone microcontroller.
-Therefore, using UART, a communication protocol is created such that the two chips can open send messages to each other.
+Therefore, using UART, a communication protocol is created such that the two chips can send messages to each other.
 A 9-byte packet is sent between the two for each command.
 Its structure has a start byte, command byte, 6 data byte which are 3 32-bit data divided into its Most significant and least significant byte, and a checksum byte.

 <img src="/assets/risenshine-files/packet_uml.png" class="fit image">

 To standardize the sending/receiving of packets, a base class called MessageAPI is created.
-Since each chip have their own implementation of the serial port, child classes based on the chip is created.
+Since each chip have their own implementation of the serial port, derived classes based on the chip is created.
 The base class allows a unified approach when sending packets to each other, eliminating complexity and sources of errors.

 <img src="/assets/risenshine-files/api_uml.png" class="fit image">

 ## Real-time Design challenge

 The MSP430 is in charge of numerous tasks from its modules.
 To tackle the juggling of multiple tasks without the capabilities of multithreading, event-driven programming is used.
 Each tasks is given a hardware interrupt which will raise a flag that it should be processed.
-The main loop polls for each flag and checks if there's tasks to be done.
-The biggest drawback in this design is that a task will not start until the other tasks have finished.
-This may cause some tasks to miss its deadline, if any.
+The main loop polls for each flag and checks if a task requires to be processed.
+The biggest drawback in this design is that a task will not start until the current task has finished being processed.
+This may cause some tasks to miss its deadline if a task takes too long to finish.
 However, because the times are soft limits, tasks can be completed with a large margin of time error.
 For example, even if the opening of blinds is delayed by 1 minute, in the grander scheme of things, this is inconsequential.
 Therefore, for this specific purpose, the use of such design is sufficient.

 # Testing and Validation